Pickling Party Menu

 A go-to appetizer for parties, this spinach and artichoke dip has all the creamy-inside, brown-and-crispy-on-top texture and cheesy taste that makes dips like this appealing, but with less calories and fat.

-Combine 1 1/2 cups mozzarella, sour cream, 2 tablespoons Parmesan, and next 6 ingredients (2 tablespoons Parmesan through spinach) in a large bowl, and stir until well-blended.
-Spoon mixture into a 1 1/2-quart baking dish.
-Sprinkle with 1/2 cup mozzarella and 2 tablespoons Parmesan.
-Bake at 350° for 30 minutes or until bubbly and golden brown.
-Serve with tortilla chips.
+2. Combine first 7 ingredients in a large bowl, stirring until well-blended.
+Add 4 ounces (1 cup) mozzarella and 2 tablespoons Parmesan; stir well.
+Spoon mixture into a broiler-safe 1 1/2-quart glass or ceramic baking dish.
+Sprinkle with remaining 1/2 cup mozzarella and remaining 2 tablespoons Parmesan.
+Bake at 350° for 30 minutes or until bubbly.

 In the tradition of sparkling libations like the Buck's fizz and Bellini, this cocktail starts with Champagne and fruit juice.